How to Use Flower Enhancers

 - Hold the bottles in your hand one by one, and tune in to the appropriateness of each essence.
 You may be drawn to one particular essence; or

-- Apply muscle testing.
+- Apply muscle testing or kinesiology.

 7 suggestions on how you can use these essences

-If you use flower essences then you already know how to use these “flower enhancers”.
+If you use other flower essences then you already know how to use these “flower enhancers”.
 Here are some suggestions for taking these essences.
 They are also safe to use on animals.

 - Take a few drops by mouth.
 First shake the bottle then place a few drops under the tongue (sublingually).
 This is the usual method.
 It is good not to take anything else by mouth 1/2hr before and 1/2hr afterwards (a bit like you would take a homeopathic remedy).